Freight Shipping from Orlando to Chicago

 How much does it cost to ship freight from Orlando to Chicago?

-Full truckload (FTL) rates from Orlando, FL to Chicago, IL currently range from $2,756-$3,397 for a standard dry van load over the 1,282-mile route.
+Full truckload (FTL) rates from Orlando, FL to Chicago, IL currently range $2,756-$3,397 (roughly $2.18-$2.66 per mile over 1,282 miles).
 LTL shipments typically cost $905-$1,490 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Chicago?